 If you set up banking rules on another QuickBooks Online company file, you can export them to another company file:

-- The very first, sign up the company file where you want to export the bank rules from
+- The very first, sign up for the company file where you want to export the bank rules from

 - Next, select the Transaction or Banking menu and then select the Rules tab

 - After that, select the New Rule using the drop-down and then Export Rules

 - Save the export file in Excel